 | Recovery between pizzas | 2 to 3 minutes | Near zero (door + visor) |

 The Koda 2 Pro is the better oven on every spec except weight and price.
-The glass visor alone is worth $100 of the upgrade, because it cuts pizza-to-pizza recovery time to nearly zero, which transforms a pizza party for 12 guests.
+The glass visor is the headline upgrade, because it cuts pizza-to-pizza recovery time to nearly zero, which transforms a pizza party for 12 guests.
 The digital display is nice but redundant if you already own an IR thermometer.

 Koda 16 versus Karu 2 Pro: gas or multi-fuel